corelight/zeek2es/Readme.md

 ## Installation <a name="installation" />

-There is none.
+Assuming you meet the [requirements](#requirements), there is none.
 You just copy [zeek2es.py](zeek2es.py) to your host and run it with Python.
 Once Zeek logs have been imported with automatic index name generation (meaning, you did not supply the `-i` option) you will find your indices named "zeek_`zeeklogname`_`date`", where `zeeklogname` is a log name like `conn` and the `date` is in `YYYY-MM-DD` format.
 Set your Kibana index pattern to match `zeek*` in this case.
 If